Numair Atif Choudhury: Background

-Choudhury wrote various short stories and essays in addition to his novel during his lifetime.
-Some of his works have been included in anthologies with Salman Rushdie, Jhumpa Lahiri, Michael Ondaatje and Anita Desai.
-He started working on Babu Bangladesh! in 2003–04, but it was not until 2018 that he completed his novel.
+Choudhury, throughout his lifetime, authored numerous short stories and essays, complementing his literary legacy alongside his novel.
+Several of his contributions found inclusion in anthologies alongside acclaimed authors such as Salman Rushdie, Jhumpa Lahiri, Michael Ondaatje, and Anita Desai.
+His magnum opus, "Babu Bangladesh!," a project initiated in 2003–04, reached fruition in 2018, marking the culmination of his dedicated literary pursuits.

 Babu Bangladesh!

 Choudhury's novel, released posthumously, has been hailed as one of the best works in English by a Bangladeshi author.
 Scroll said "what Babu Bangladesh! truly achieves is laying bare the polyphonic voices that make Bangladesh – voices so numerous and diverse, like Babu's own identity, that it is almost impossible to pin them down", while Mint columnist Sandipan Deb called it "Midnight's Children for that tumultuous nation".
 Huffington Post said Babu Bangladesh! had "traces of Umberto Eco meet the hallowed traditions of South American magical realism".

 Death

 On September 9, 2018, while taking a walk along the Kama-Gawa river in Kyoto, Choudhury slipped and drowned in the river.